pdxpro0098/Python_Practice_Programs/README.md

 ✅ 106.
 Write a Python Program to check if a list is symmetric.

 ✅ 107.
-Write a Python Program to check if a list is symmetric.
+Write a Python Program to find the missing number in a given list of consecutive numbers.

 ✅ 108.
 Write a Python Program to find maximum product of two integers in an array.